yassineelhoubi/ecommerce-website/README.md

 ## Step 1
 ```
 1 .
 Put this project in xampp/htdocs
 2 .
-Create a database
+Create a database called ecommerce-website
 3 .
 Go to App/config/db_sql.sql and run All tables
 ```
 ## Step 2